02hyc/02hyc/README.md

 ### Hi there 👋

 - A junior at Nanjing University Software Institute
-- Expect to pursue a doctoral degree at Westlake University
+- Expect to pursue a doctoral degree at Zhejiang University & Westlake University

 ### Now I'm working on
 - Natural Language Processing